Dies the Fire: Setting

-Dies the Fire is a fantasy novel set in post-apocalyptic Oregon and Idaho.
-After an unknown phenomenon disables most forms of modern technology such as electricity, high-pressure steam-power, combustion, computers, electronics, guns, car and jet engines, and batteries, people quickly adapt, relying on swords and bows.
+Dies the Fire is set in post-apocalyptic Oregon and Idaho.
+After an unknown phenomenon disables most forms of modern technology such as electricity, high-pressure steam-power, combustion, computers, electronics, guns, cars, aircraft, and batteries.
+People quickly adapt, relying on swords and bows.
 Many people starve, while others continue robbing, raping, and pillaging as before the transition.
 Many resort to cannibalism.
 During this collapse, rural folks form isolated farming communities, while urbanites are enslaved by warlords.
 The book follows the Bearkiller Outfit and the Clan Mackenzie as they struggle to survive, while attempting to understand the mystery of 'what made the lights go out?' in this post-apocalyptic world.

 Plot

 The Bearkillers

 Mike Havel is a former United States Marine, a veteran of the Persian Gulf War, and bush pilot.
-On March 17, 1998, at 6:15 pm PST, Havel is flying over the Bitterroot Mountain Range in Idaho during a mysterious event that become known as "The Change".
+On March 17, 1998, at 6:15 pm PST, Havel is flying over the Bitterroot Mountain Range in Idaho during a mysterious event that becomes known as "The Change".
 His passengers are business owners Kenneth and Mary Larsson and their three teenage children, Erik, Signe, and Astrid.
 After the plane's engine and electronics are disabled, Mike makes an emergency landing.
 Everyone survives, although Mary is injured.

 The party hikes across mountains to a ranger cabin.
 Mike and Erik hike out onto the highway in hopes of finding help.
 After they get to the highway, they encounter white separatist survivalists who have Will Hutton (who is black) and his family prisoners.
 After a tense conversation with the survivalists, Mike and Erik attack them.
 During the battle, they manage draw the survivalists away, unfortunately leading them up the trail to the cabin with the rest of the Larsson family.
 Mike and Erik pursue them catching up to them after they re-captured Will and control the cabin.
 Mike and Erik attack the survivalists to free Will and the Larsson family.
 Prior to the fight, the survivalists murdered Mary Larson and were about to rape Astrid and Signe.
 All three survivalists are killed.

 The Huttons, equine breeders and trainers, join Mike's band.
 The group elects Mike as their leader, then the group decides to travel from Idaho to 'Larsdalen', the Larsson estate in the Willamette Valley region of Oregon.
-Along the way, Astrid injures a black bear with an arrow from her bow, provoking it into attacking Mike.
+Along the way, Astrid, suffering from stress from the survivalist incident, attacks a black bear with an arrow from her bow, provoking it into attacking Mike.
 It injures Mike, then they kill it.
 The event gives the group their name – the Bearkillers.

-On the journey, the Bearkillers recruit other survivors.
-The Bearkillers are hired as mercenaries by a group near a Nez Perce Indian Reservation to deal with a cannibal band snatching people along the road to Lewiston.
-The Bearkillers eliminate the cannibals and rescue their prisoners.